 Food Contact Notifications (FCN)

 We help clients submit food contact notifications (FCNs) to the FDA to help gain regulatory clearance for new food contact substances.
+Find out more about FCNs below.

 Ensuring that the materials which we put into contact with foods will not contaminate the food has been the subject of a significant effort by regulators, particularly over the last 30–40 years.
 In this article Dr Alistair Irvine evaluates the three main routes to gaining FDA clearance, including food contact notifications (FCNs) and explain how the level of substance migration into foods and subsequent calculation of a dietary exposure estimate leads to the selection of an appropriate regulatory pathway.